nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_9_table_callDoneByAgent.md

 # Calls Made by Agent

-*Made by Agent* call data for agents selected in the set period, the data is grouped according to the choice made in the filters.
+*Made by Agent* calls data for agents selected in the set period, the data is grouped according to the choice made in the filters.